haowei4032/genius-src/README.md

 Pull Requests
 =============
-We are accept pull requests directly on github, Volunteers are welcome to join.
+We are accept pull requests directly on github, Volunteers are welcome to join genius@haowei.me.